Ranked in 1 Practice Areas

 Drafted construction contract for developer for a high-rise mixed-use project in the Central Business District of Austin.

-Drafted construction contract of a private nonprofit urban park project in partnership with the City of Austin.
+Drafted construction contract for a private nonprofit urban park project in partnership with the City of Austin.

 Negotiated agreement for museum project in Saudi Arabia.